z4network/explorer/CONTRIBUTING.md

 3. Install dependencies: `pnpm install`
 4. Create a new branch for your feature: `git checkout -b feature/your-feature-name`

+> **Important Note**: We are currently not accepting PRs that add wallet adapter or similar functionality to the Explorer.
+Please check with maintainers before starting work on such features.

 ## Development Environment

+Contributing to the Explorer requires `pnpm` version `9.10.0`.
+Once you have this version of `pnpm`, you can continue with the following steps.

+-   Copy `.env.example` into `.env` & fill out the fields with custom RPC urls \
+    from a Solana RPC provider.
+You should not use `https://api.mainnet-beta.solana.com` \
+    or `https://api.devnet.solana.com` or else you will get rate-limited.
+These are public \
+    endpoints not suitable for application development.
+You must set these URLs with \
+    endpoints from your own provider.

+-   `pnpm i` \
+    Installs all project dependencies using pnpm package manager.
+This will create a \
+    `node_modules` directory and install all packages specified in `package.json`, \
+    including both dependencies and devDependencies.

+-   `pnpm dev` \
+    Runs the app in the development mode. \
+    Open [http://localhost:3000](http://localhost:3000) to view it in the browser. \
+    \
+    The page will reload if you make edits. \
+    You will also see any lint errors in the console.

+-   (Optional) `pnpm test` \
+    Launches the test runner in the interactive watch mode.

+### Troubleshooting

+Still can't run the explorer with `pnpm dev`?
+Seeing sass dependency errors?
+Make sure you have `pnpm` version `9.10.0`, `git stash` your changes, then reset to master with `rm -rf node_modules && git reset --hard HEAD`.
+Now running `pnpm i` followed by `pnpm dev` should work.
+If it is working, don't forget to reapply your changes with `git stash pop`.

 This project uses: